 • When you’re visiting Ho Chi Minh, it’s important that you learn about this part of its history from the local point of view.

-Why it’s so awesome: Most people in western countries knows about the Vietnam War, but you’ve probably never thought about it from the point of view of the locals.
+Why it’s so awesome: Most people in western countries knows about the Vietnam War, but as you backpack around Vietnam you’ll think about it from new perspectives you may have never considered.
 In Ho Chi Minh, this war is often known as the American War, and this museum explores it through this very different viewpoint.
 It doesn’t shy away from the darker sides of the war either, so prepare yourself to have an emotional and harrowing tour through a part of history you thought you knew about.

 What to do there: Take your time to explore when you get to this museum, as it will teach you things about the War that you can’t find in the history books.
 You’ll get to see a variety of different types of war relics from Huey helicopters to attack bombers and tanks.
 But even more tragic, the museum includes personal memorabilia from the war’s victims as well as old photographs that will take you back to that dark time in history.